Arcadia-1/Sun_Research_Group/content/en/authors/Kezhuo Liu/_index.md

 highlight_name: true

 # Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
+#   Set this to [] or comment out if you are not using People widget.
 user_groups:
-- Master Students Graduated
+- Student
 ---

-Hongyu Diao received the B.S. degree from the Department of Electronic Engineering, Tsinghua University in 2022 and the M.S. degree from Tsinghua University in 2025.
-His research mainly focuses on mixed-signal IC design, such as precision opamps and high-speed analog-to-digital converters.
+Kezhuo Liu received the B.S. degree from the Weiyang College, Tsinghua University, in June 2026.
+She has been pursuing the Ph.D. degree since September 2026.
+Her research areas include analog and mixed-signal integrated circuit design and AI-aided analog circuit design.